Mishuni/CNN_number_image/README.md

 3. Gaussian smoothing (removing noise)

-4. Thresholding (make a region of number light)
+4. Thresholding (make a region of number bright)

 5. Extracting the region of number from the image